 This appeared in the southern states of the USA about the middle of the nineteenth century.
 It was used by tradespeople in New Orleans for a small extra item or bonus that they gave to their most favoured customers.
+The idea of a bonus is still to be found:

 The best early description of the word was written by Mark Twain, in his book Life on the Mississippi of 1883: